wassim-slimane/wassim-slimane/README.md

 - Database: MongoDB, MySQL, GrapheQL.
 - Tools: Git, ...

-#### Current Projects
+// #### Current Projects
-- 🌐 Front-end - Simple pure JS app that touch on JS concepts and features.
+// - 🌐 Front-end - Pure JS app that touch on JS concepts and features.
-- 🚀 Reactapp - Simple app that touch on React concepts and features.
+// - 🚀 Reactapp - App that touch on React concepts and features.
-- 🌐 Back-end - Simple API that touch on Symfony concepts and features.
+// - 🌐 Back-end - API that touch on Symfony concepts and features.

-I am also working on programming concepts, OOP concepts, data structures, algorithms and other computer science based knowledge.
+I'm brushing up on essential programming concepts, OOP fundamentals, data structures, algorithms, and other core computer science topics to stay sharp.
+Keeping these in the toolkit helps me stay prepared for any challenge that comes my way!

 #### Let's Connect
 - 📧 Email: wassim.slimane01@gmail.com